PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 1. Choose the branch (e.g. `main`)
 2. Click on the most recent action in the table
-3. Download the Artifact `planktopscope-xxx`
+3. Download the Artifact `PlanktoScope-OS-xxx`
-4. Run `unzip planktoscope-xxx.zip` to extract files
+4. Run `unzip PlanktoScope-OS-xxx.zip` to extract files

 See [Backup and Restore SD Card image](#backup-and-restore-sd-card) below to write the `.img.xz` file to the sdcard